Introduction: Taking a Collaborative Approach

 3. Blockchain Interaction

-We are entering an era in which most of our clients value access over ownership and experiences over assets.
-Realizing this Festo plans to move to a pay per use business model for its Industrial Machines to make it flexible for clients to rent machines rather than own them and reduce asset overhead.
-This involves application of new technology (Blockchain and IoT) in the current process flow and researching what implications would it have.
+We are entering an era of radical automation in which most of our clients value access over ownership and experiences over assets.
+Realizing this, Festo plans to move to a pay-per-use business model for its industrial machines to improve flexibility for clients to rent out machines rather than own them, thus reducing asset overheads.
+This involves the application of new technologies (blockchain and IoT) in the current process flow and researching what implications it will have.

-If you are also a corporate looking to find innovative partners or technologies to push your business to the next frontier, send us a quick email to firstname.lastname@example.org to chat more.
+If you’re looking to find innovative partners or technologies to push your business to the next frontier, send us an email at email@example.com!